Yoshi Headshot 1.JPG

 Bio

 Yoshi Weinberg (they/them) is a New York City based flutist, harpist, and composer.
 Lauded for their “sublime tone” and “creative interpretation and technical virtuosity” (I Care If You Listen), Yoshi is a dedicated performer of contemporary and experimental works.
 They have performed on the stages of Carnegie Hall’s Weill Recital Hall, Walt Disney Concert Hall (LA), the Fitzgerald Theater (St. Paul, MN), the Ordway Center for the Arts (Minneapolis), Banff Centre for the Arts (Canada), Orchestra Hall (Minneapolis, MN), Gesellschaftshaus (Magdeburg, Germany), Fondation des États-Unis (Paris, France), among many others.
-They currently are Artistic Director of NYC-based experimental music collective InfraSound, and is founding member and flutist for Apply Triangle, InfraSound, and KnoxTrio.
-As a sought after chamber musician, Yoshi has performed as an invited guest with legendary soprano Lucy Shelton, Ensemble Signal, Contemporaneous, the Da Capo Chamber Players, ChamberQUEER, and Zeitgeist.
-Yoshi is currently a substitute for Reed 1 on Broadway’s The Lion King performing on 12 different world flutes and pan flutes.
-Additionally, Yoshi served as Artistic Director of the Minnesotan new music ensemble RenegadeEnsemble for the 2017-2018 season, and performed regularly in Minneapolis/St. Paul as flutist with Renegade, Zeitgeist and Spitting Image Collective.
+They currently are Artistic Director of NYC-based experimental music collective InfraSound, and is founding member and flutist for Apply Triangle, InfraSound, and Aqueeressence.
+As a sought after chamber musician, Yoshi performs frequently with Talea, Contemporaneous, ChamberQUEER, and has appeared as guest artist with legendary soprano Lucy Shelton, Ensemble Signal, the Da Capo Chamber Players, and Zeitgeist.
+Yoshi is currently a substitute musician on Reed 1 for The Lion King on Broadway performing on 12 different world flutes and pan flutes.
+Additionally, Yoshi served as Artistic Director of the Minnesotan new music ensemble RenegadeEnsemble for their 2017-2018 season, and performed regularly in Minneapolis/St. Paul as flutist with Renegade, Zeitgeist and Spitting Image Collective.
 Yoshi was a participant in the 2018 Ensemble Evolution residency at the Banff Centre for the Arts, where they worked and performed with members of the International Contemporary Ensemble, and premiered works by George Lewis, Cory Smythe, and themself.
 Yoshi won 1st Prize in the 2015 Schubert Club Competition, 2nd Prize in the 2019 Upper-Midwest Flute Association Young Artist Competition, and 3rd Prize in the 2020 South Carolina Flute Society Young Artist Competition.
-An avid piccoloist, Yoshi currently plays 2nd flute/piccolo in the Berkshire Opera Festival orchestra, piccolo/3rd flute with the Greenwich Village Orchestra, and previously held the solo piccolo position with Encore Wind Ensemble.

 As a composer, Yoshi’s compositions have been described as “a stunning compositional display of polyphony and texture” (ICIYL) and “transcendent, emotional, and intimate” (Sparks and Wiry Cries), and that their work “artfully blends contemporary composition with fantastically haunting and dramatic poetry” (IN Magazine).
 Their works have been premiered by members of the Flute New Music Consortium, ChamberQUEER, InfraSound, e(L)ement duo, the dream songs project, and RenegadeEnsemble, and have been featured at the National Flute Association Convention, on Minnesota Public Radio, and at the American Harp Society Summer Institute.